Knotx/knotx/documentation/src/main/wiki/HttpServiceAdapter.md

 </script>
 ```

 This way, you can modify the request parameters being sent to the external service, without re-starting Knot.X, just by updating the template.
-In this example, the request would be `/service/products?amount=4`.
+In this example, the request would be `/service/products?amount=4`

+Please note that Knot.X caches templates fetched by the [[Filesystem Repository Connector|FilesystemRepositoryConnector]].
+As a result, the "hot-swap" mechanism described above might not work with templates stored in local repositories.

 You can also set the `queryParams` from the configuration file by amending the snippet presented above:
 ```json